ejacobs/jquery-typetoconfirm/README.md

-jQuery TypeToConfirm by Evan Jacobs
+jQuery "Type To Confirm"
 =============
+by Evan Jacobs

 Sometimes user actions are major and cannot be undone.
 In these situations it's a good idea to make sure the user is absolutely sure they are aware of what they are doing.
-Type to confirm forces the user to slow down and read a message and type in a given word in order to proceed.
+Type to confirm forces the user to slow down and type in a given word in order to proceed.

 Usage:
 * $('.mySubmitButton').typeToConfirm({texttotype: 'delete'});